 The Power of Pre-Service Estimates

 A strong patient engagement strategy goes a long way to encourage payment as soon as pre-service.
 It’s no surprise that patients want to know what their responsibility will be prior to their service.
-Communicating an estimate along with a patient payment solution that includes alternative financing options will help to positively influence patient satisfaction while improving your stream of revenue.
+Communicating an estimate along with a robust healthcare payment technology that includes alternative financing options will help to positively influence patient satisfaction while improving your stream of revenue.

-With economic uncertainty affecting the financial security of many Americans, there are ways for healthcare organizations to assist patients while still improving their bottom line.
+With economic uncertainty affecting the financial security of many Americans, there are ways for healthcare organizations to utilize technology to assist with patient payments while still improving their bottom line.
 Our infographic examines how engaging patients about alternative payment options earlier in their journey, can lead to more pre-service payments.Ignoring-Patient-Engagement-Strategies-Infographic